Carreau/phd-dissertation/parts/part4.rst

-The correctness of the fit is also checked visually, especially to detect when fit can't find the actin layer once its stop peeling.
-As most of the recorded stack also have a red channel, it can also be used to check for the correctness of the fit (Cf :num:`Fig #srhod`).
+The correctness of the fit is also checked visually to check for error in the procedure.
+Fit was found to be alway accurate and coherent with manual measurement of contact angle.
+When red channel was also present and liposomes contained sulphorhodamin, fits where also visually checked by using maximum projection of the red channel.
+Cf :num:`Fig #srhod`).

 .. _srhod:
 .. figure:: /figs/srhod_superimpose.png